Edited by Jaime Evers

-Many talented high school football players do not get the opportunity to receive scholarships offers from big DI schools.
-Luckily, they can still try and be a walk-on to their dream school, such as the University of Alabama.
-The term walk-on is used in sports; this usually happens in American college athletics, to describe an athlete who becomes part of a team without being recruited beforehand or awarded an athletic scholarship.
+Many talented high school football players do not get the opportunity to receive scholarship offers from big Division I schools, but luckily, they still have the ability to walk-on to their dream school, such as Alabama.
+The term walk-on is used in sports, usually in American college athletics, to describe an athlete who becomes part of a team without being recruited beforehand or awarded an athletic scholarship.
 This results in the differentiation between “walk-on” players and “scholarship” players.
-This process is more complicated than the recruitment process because you are trying to sell yourself to the coaches and prove that you’re good enough to play at the highest level, whereas recruits at the DI level are usually sought after by the coaches.
+This process is more laborious than the recruitment process because you are trying to sell yourself to the coaches and prove that you’re good enough to play at the highest level, whereas recruits at the DI level are usually sought after by the coaches.
 These athletes most likely have been on the coaches radar during their high school career.
 The number one question players have is “How do I go about becoming a walk-on?”
 It is a hard process with a lot of uncertainty.

 “The most important part about becoming a walk-on is being confident.
-Do not be afraid or timid; go into the process, trusting in yourself.
+Do not be afraid or timid; go into the process trusting in yourself.
 This process is arduous for some, so being confident and trusting in your ability will help you through the process and make it a bit easier for you in the long run.
 Also, keep a positive attitude throughout the entire process.
 Things may get difficult, or they may not go your way, but if you stay positive, you would stress less and ultimately perform better.”

 Michael was very persistent when it came time to get ready to walk-on to one of the greatest football teams in the nation.
 The first step was for him to figure out who to get in contact with so he could begin the walk-on process.
 He advises players: